babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 These are some older examples from Babel v6.

-Common to see this in a config:
+It’s common to see this in a config:

 ```js
 {